tibbben/geospatial-visualization/syllabus.md

 >  Learning Objectives:

--   Understand basic principals of map projections and coordinate reference systems.
 -   Able to perform basic overlay analysis using GIS.
--   Able to describe classification in terms of geospatial data and cartography.
 -   Able to perform spatial or categorical joins between two geospatial data sets/layers.

 >  Practical Objectives: